Martin Truex Jr. wins NASCAR Cup race at Phoenix Raceway

 The 40-year-old Truex struggled earlier this year, finishing 25th at Daytona.
 But he’s raced much better in recent weeks, finishing third at Homestead and sixth at Las Vegas last week.

-He was dominant during the final half Sunday and became the first driver from last year’s 16-car playoff field to qualify for the postseason.
-Truex blew past Logano on the final restart with 25 laps remaining and was never challenged again.
+He was dominant during the final half Sunday and became just the second driver from last year’s 16-car playoff field to qualify for the postseason.
 It was good day for Toyota and Joe Gibbs Racing, which had the winner in Truex and Hamlin in the third spot.

+Logano finished second.
+He said even if he was able to hold Truex on the restart, he probably would have passed him before the checkered flag.

 Kyle Larson — who raced to his first victory with Hendrick Motorsports last week in Las Vegas — had to start at the back of the field after a pre-race inspection failure.
 He worked his way back to the front and briefly led about halfway through the race.